Availability

 The mosaic table is the perfect place to have a glass of local wine.
 Some decorative elements of the former farmhouse were maintained while modern facilities, such as a dishwasher were installed.

-The cottage’s living room is dominated by heavy, wooden furniture, which designed with colorful polka dots give the room a pleasant atmosphere.
+The cottage’s living room is dominated by heavy, wooden furniture.
+It’s designed with colorful polka dots and give the room a pleasant atmosphere.
 Two beautiful rocking chairs invite to sit down.
 The bright master bedroom is equipped with a double bed, the second bedroom is fitted out with two single beds.
 The cottage’s bathroom is equipped with a shower.

 La Punta is located in the western part of La Palma and is a central starting point for day trips and excursions to La Palma.